LucaRoma97/ZEDbot/README.md

 The main goal of this project has been to find a way to drive the robot from a position to the station.

 In this subsection, as first I will explain the algorithm to drive the robot from a defined position to the station, whenever it needs to be recharged.
-Then I'll explain how I have implemented the robot on Gazebo and I have translated the docking algorithm in C++ functions that communicate in ROS framework.
+Then I'll explain how I have implemented the robot on Gazebo and how I have translated the docking algorithm in C++ functions that communicate in ROS framework.

 ## Algorithm